sourcevortex/sourcevortex-gatsby-template/README.md

-# SourceVortex template
+# SourceVortex Theme

-This repository contains a template built-in Gatsby.
+This repository contains a theme used on SourceVortex site built-in Gatsby.

 ---